johanneskastl/vault_vagrant_libvirt_ansible/README.md

 is enough for a demo.

-Ansible installs and configures a PostgreSQL database on the vault-client VM and adds a instructions on how to setup the Vault PostgreSQL plugin to the vault Server VM.
+Ansible installs and configures a PostgreSQL database on the vault-client VM and adds instructions on how to setup the Vault PostgreSQL plugin to the vault Server VM.
 Details can be found in the section on Vault and PostgreSQL below.

 ## Vagrant